-- 8.3.1 Internal elections take place with every new intake of members to the Reading Youth Council. - 8.3.2 Every role listed above in "Reading Youth Council Officer Roles" and "Reading Youth Council Executive Roles" is voted on by elected Reading Youth Council members

-- 8.3.3 Both the MYP and the Deputy MYP must be an elected member of the Youth Council. - 8.3.4 Voting is done democratically with a space for a one-minute speech of each candidate per role before any voting takes place. - 8.3.5 Voting is taken by secret ballot - 8.3.6 Members may run for multiple roles at once, but if elected to more than one role, they may only choose one role to take on. - 8.3.7 Should there be roles unfulfilled, or officers resigned during their term of office, a bi-election can be held. - 8.3.8 Internal elections require at least 50% of the Reading Youth Council to be present before a vote is made.
+- 8.2.1 Internal elections take place with every new intake of members to the Reading Youth Council in the interests of fairness. - 8.2.2 Every role listed above in "Reading Youth Council Officer Roles" and "Reading Youth Council Executive Roles" is voted on by Reading Youth Council members - 8.2.3 Both the MYP and the Deputy MYP must be an elected member of the Youth Council. - 8.2.4 Voting is done democratically with a space for a one minute speech of each candidate per role before any voting takes place. - 8.2.5 Voting is taken by secret ballot. - 8.2.6 The ballot then will be reviewed by a member of the Brighter Futures for Children and results of the election will be announced by them. - 8.2.7 Members may run for multiple roles at once, but if elected to more than one role, they may only choose one role to take on. - 8.2.8 Internal elections require at least 50% of the Reading Youth Council to be present before a vote is made.